-The Government’s Coronavirus Job Retention Scheme will partially pay salaries of those who cannot work due to the coronavirus crisis, in order to avoid employers making redundancies.
+The Government’s Coronavirus Job Retention Scheme partially pays salaries of those who cannot work due to the coronavirus crisis, in order to avoid employers making redundancies.
 It has been extended to the end of March 2021 with employees receiving 80% of their current salary for hours not worked.

 In addition to specific funding for charities and voluntary organisations to help them deal with the effects of coronavirus, some organisations with premises may be able to access extra rates reliefs (discounts) and one-off grants from the Scottish Government.